Pseudoporphyria in Adult

 95565000 – Pseudoporphyria

 - Porphyria cutanea tarda (PCT) and other porphyrias have associated plasma, stool, and/or urine porphyrin abnormalities.
 PCT has hypertrichosis, hyperpigmentation, sclerodermoid change, and dystrophic calcification, all of which are rare in pseudoporphyria.
-Rarely, patients may have increased dermal fibrosis, resulting in skin that resembles the skin of patients with scleroderma, but they do not have associated gastrointestinal or renal abnormalities.

 - Hereditary coproporphyria